 It’s important that companies do not concentrate on just improving the UX on their computer website and ignore the mobile version, especially when you take into consideration that in 2018, 58% of sites were visited from a mobile phone.
 This is a rate that is only going to grow.

 It's also worth bearing in mind that, this year, Google adopted its mobile-first index.
 This means that, to Google, a company’s main website is their mobile one.
-Mobile websites are ranked against hundreds of factors, meaning companies need to prioritize developing sophisticated UX for both versions of their website.
+Mobile websites are ranked against hundreds of factors, meaning companies need to prioritise developing sophisticated UX for both versions of their website.

 Heads Up